Department of Women, Gender, and Sexuality Graduate Student Handbook

 Contact OUR for questions related to enrollment (if the question cannot be resolved via the enrollment changes link provided above under COGA), tuition, campus fees, the Academic Calendar, and fee petitions.

-Contact Financial Aid for questions related to the disbursement of scholarships, fellowship award, loans, and FAFSA.
+Contact Financial Aid for questions related to the disbursement of scholarships, fellowship awards, loans, and FAFSA.

 Contact ISS for questions related to international students, including enrollment requirements, international student insurance, obtaining a social security card, I-20 questions, and any issue related to student visas.
 While other offices on campus such as the AEC, Human Resources, or the Registrar may also handle related matters, because the students’ legal status in the country may be affected, it is recommended that students contact ISS first.